William Beck = He was a pioneer gun merchant and advocated for the first bridge on the Willamette River (Morrison). Block 1/Lot 47/Grave 3S

 Simeon Josephi = He built the Port of Portland Commission and was the Dean of University of Oregon Medical College.
 Block 6/Lot 49/2S

 James Bowles (J. B.) Stephens = He was a cooper, building barrels for Hudson Bay Company.
-When the img_4988trees were logged, he platted his claim into business and home sites.
+When the trees were logged, he platted his claim into business and home sites.
 This area became the town of East Portland and he became its first mayor.
 He owned the ferries that crossed the Willamette River from Portland to East Portland.
 He was the original Donation Land Claim holder of land presently Lone Fir Cemetery.
 Block 1/Lot 18/2S

 Julius Logus = He was a meat merchant, a member of the Knights of Pythias, and a grand marshal at many parades.
 All Portland businesses closed for three hours to honor him when he died.
 Block 2/Lot 20/1N